martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 # Security Considerations {#security}

-Implementations need to be aware of the potential for confusion about the state of a connection.
 Failure to provide a certificate on a stream after receiving `CERTIFICATE_REQUIRED` blocks server processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.

-The presence or absence of a validated client certificate can change during the processing of a request, potentially multiple times.
+Implementations need to be aware of the potential for confusion about the state of a connection.
+The presence or absence of a validated client certificate can change during the processing of a request, potentially multiple times, as `USE_CERTIFICATE` frames are received.
 A server that uses certificate authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.
-This might occur without frames on-stream, if a `CERTIFICATE` frame with the `AUTOMATIC_USE` flag is received.

 # IANA Considerations {#iana}